-A cost accountant should hold a license in the state in which they are employed.
-While cost accountants do not have to become a certified management accountant, it is a wise career move.
+A cost accountant should hold a license in the state in which they find employment.
+While cost accountants do not have to become a certified management accountant (CMA), it is a wise move for their chosen career path.
 This exam falls under the auspices of the Institute for Management Accountants and focuses on management.
-While rigorous, the exam is only about half as long as the Uniform CPA exam, and is conducted in four hours.
-A passing score of at least 60 percent is required.
+While rigorous, the exam is only about half as long as the Uniform CPA exam, and is complete in four hours.
+A passing score of at least 60% is required.

-To become a certified management accountant, an individual must have a bachelor’s degree, and there are other specific subject education requirements you must complete as a student.
-The candidate must also have at least two years’ experience working in accounting prior to applying for certification.
+To become a CMA, an individual must have a bachelor’s degree, and there are other specific subject education requirements you must complete as a student.
+The candidate must also have at least two years’ of work experience in accounting prior to applying for certification.
 To obtain certification, candidates must join and remain a member in good standing with the Institute of Certified Cost Accountants (ICCA).
 Such memberships require a minimum of a bachelor’s degree.

 Once a cost accountant receives certification, he or she must maintain certification by taking continuing education courses each year.
 Total requirements are a minimum of 60 hours of continuing education every three years, or approximately 20 hours per year.
 The certified cost accountant must remain a member in good standing of the ICCA.

 Cost accountants are often entry-level positions for accounting management.
-With experience and education, cost accountants may advance to becoming budget directors, internal auditing managers, accounting managers and eventually controllers, treasurers or chief financial officers.
-It is not unusual for someone who began in cost accounting to become a corporate president, though you may need to earn a graduate degree in an accounting program to be considered for advanced accounting positions.
+With professional experience and education, cost accountants may advance to becoming budget directors, internal auditing managers, accounting managers, and eventually controllers, treasurers, or chief financial officers (CFOs).
+It's not unusual for someone who began in cost accounting to become a corporate president, though you may need to earn a graduate degree in an accounting program to be considered for advanced accounting positions.